adobe/react-native-acpaudience/README.md

 ##### Registering the extension with ACPCore:

 > Note: It is recommended to initialize the SDK via native code inside your AppDelegate and MainApplication in iOS and Android respectively.
 However, you can still initialize the SDK in Javascript.
-For more information see how to initialize [Core](https://github.com/adobe/react-native-acpcore#initializing-the-sdk).

 ##### **iOS**
 ```objective-c